vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/08/023/01_ILiShvA_hi.md

 +++
 The hymn begins with a hí clause.
 Flg.
 JPB, the hí signals that the action in this clause precedes and forms the basis of the action in b.

-On pratīvyàm see Scar 500.
+On pratīvyàm see Scarlatta 500.